jon-mil-92/DisplayHotKeys/README.md

 ### Selecting Display Settings

-1. Select a display mode value in the "Display Mode" drop-down box for the hot key slot.
+1. Select a resolution value in the "Resolution" drop-down box for the hot key slot.

+2. Select a refresh rate value in the "Refresh Rate" drop-down box for the hot key slot.

-2. Select a scaling mode value in the "Scaling Mode" drop-down box for the hot key slot.
+3. Select a scaling mode value in the "Scaling Mode" drop-down box for the hot key slot.

 	* Select "Preserved" to preserve the aspect ratio of the image.